Mining Pool Latency and Stale Work Explained

 The size of that gap is mostly latency.
 Lower latency means the new job arrives sooner, so the stale window is shorter and less of your hashrate is wasted on a dead block.

-Put real numbers on the stale window.
-A miner ~6 ms from the pool gets its new job almost the moment the pool issues it.
-A miner ~250 ms away waits a fraction of a second longer for that same job every single time a block is found — and blocks are found around 144 times a day, every day.
+A miner close to its pool gets each new job almost the moment the pool issues it; a miner far away waits a little longer for that same job, every time a block is found — and blocks are found on the order of 144 times a day.
+Geographic proximity tends to help, but routing quality matters too: a well-routed distant pool can beat a poorly-routed near one, so proximity does not always win.

 When you win: propagation and orphan risk

 Why?
-If another miner finds a competing block at nearly the same instant and theirs spreads faster, yours can become an orphan — a valid block the rest of the network discards in favour of the chain everyone else built on.
-An orphaned block pays you nothing.
+If another miner finds a competing block at nearly the same instant and theirs spreads faster, yours can become an orphan — a valid block the rest of the network discards in favour of the chain everyone else built on.2 An orphaned block pays you nothing.
 Orphan risk is highest at the moment of broadcast and fades after the first few confirmations.

 A well-connected node, broadcasting quickly, lowers that risk.
 You do not manage this yourself — it is the pool's job — but it is a real reason that where and how a pool is hosted matters in the one moment that counts most: when you are the one who found the block.